SUSradfys/Checklista/README.md

 This is an automated checklist for external beam radiotherapy treatment plans generated under Eclipse treatment planning system utilizing the Eclipse ScriptingAPI (version 13.6).

 Since 2018-09-05 we have migrated to a internal Git.
-Please contact jonas.scherman-rydhog@skane.se for the latest version.
+Please contact jonas.scherman@skane.se for the latest version.